 The 2013 Audi A6 and S6 lineup, as with those of most premium German sedans, are offered in a range of flavors that caters to those who don't care all that much about the driving experience to those who do passionately.

 Base front-wheel-drive four-cylinder cars address simple luxury-car needs, while the expensive, technologically complex supercharged V-6 and all-wheel drive deliver satisfying performance in upper A6 trims; meanwhile the introduction of a performance-oriented, turbo-V-8 S6 model for 2013, enthusiasts have something satisfying, yet somewhat sensible.

-For 2013, the big news for the lineup is the introduction of a new S6 model.
-With a 420-horsepower, 4.0-liter twin-turbocharged V-8, a seven-speed automatic transmission, a sport suspension, upgraded brakes, and an available torque-vectoring sport differential, the S6 should offer a 0-60 mph time of about 4.5 seconds, as well as more satisfying handling, all without giving up much comfort.
+For 2013, a new S6 offers a 420-hp, 4.0-liter twin-turbo V-8, a 7-speed automatic, a sport-tuned suspension, bigger brakes, and an available torque-vectoring rear differential.
+This S6 should offer a 0-60 mph time of 4.5 seconds, as well as more satisfying handling.